-19.10.
+19.11.
 UAB Hearing Administrators: In an appeal from the SCP, the UAB shall have an administrator from the Division of Student Affairs, designated by the DOS, serving as a UAB Administrator in all stages of the UAB deliberations.
 Responsibilities of the UAB Hearing Administrator shall include: (a) advising the UAB regarding the requirements and provisions of the University's SCP; (b) providing information relevant to procedures or sanctions; (c) providing continuity in UAB operations and procedures; (d) facilitating the implementation of conduct procedures at all levels of the SCP; (e) acting as a liaison between boards and the University community; and (f) assisting the UAB in fulfilling its educational responsibilities.
-In an appeal from the OEO Resolution Process, the UAB Administrator will be the Title IX Coordinator (or their designee).
+Please see OEO's Formal Complaint Process and Title IX Grievance Process for information about appeals in those processes.
+In an appeal from the OEO Resolution Process.